 What is Flagstone?

-Flagstone is a naturally occurring sedimentary rock that is split into thin, flat slabs, making it ideal for paving, cladding, and landscaping.
-It is typically composed of sandstone, limestone, or shale, held together by natural minerals such as silica, calcium carbonate, or iron oxide.
-These minerals determine the stone’s color, texture, and porosity.
+Natural sedimentary rock like flagstone splits into flat slabs for paving, cladding, and landscaping.
+It contains sandstone, limestone, or shale, and natural minerals like silica, calcium carbonate, or iron oxide.
+They give the stone colour, texture & porosity.

 Is Flagstone a Natural Stone?

 Yes!
-Flagstone is entirely natural, formed over millions of years through geological processes like compaction, pressure, and mineral deposition.
-It is quarried directly from the earth, unlike synthetic alternatives like concrete or manufactured stone veneers, making it an eco-friendly and highly durable building material.
+Flagstone is all natural and was deposited millions of years ago by compaction, pressure, and mineral deposition.
+It is quarried directly from the earth, unlike synthetic alternatives like concrete or manufactured stone veneers, making it an eco-friendly and very durable building material.

 What can Flagstone be used for?